egalea11/CPS322-assignment/README.md

-# CPS322-assignment
-Fundamentals of Software Testing assignment
+# Software Testing
-A Java-built implementation of a system including the creation and serving of an advert, affiliates (with balance, account tiers and ability to withdraw their balance) and advert clicking which generate balance per click.
+CPS3222 Assignment - Fundamentals of Software Testing A Java-built implementation of a system including the creation and serving of an advert, affiliates (with balance, account tiers and ability to withdraw their balance) and advert clicking which generate balance per click.

 Includes: